-Presented by the Friends of Lafiette Greenway and NORD, guest can experience a free outdoor light-based art exhibit throughout the month of December.
-It will showcase 10 luminary works of art, featuring two permanent and 8 temporary works.
+Presented by the Friends of Lafiette Greenway and NORD, guests can experience a free outdoor light-based art exhibit throughout the month of December.
+It will showcase ten luminary works of art, featuring two permanent and eight temporary works.
 Supernova serves as a way to drive foot-traffic to the local businesses that were severely affected by Covid-19.

-This exhibition will occur on December 9th to December 20th on Wednesdays through Sundays from 5:00PM to 9:00PM.
+This exhibition will occur from December 9th to December 20th, Wednesdays through Sundays from 5:00PM to 9:00PM.
 This event allows for social distancing.

 Got a taste of what New Orleans has to offer and looking for more hands-on experiences?
 Those who wish to experience a little adventure that is out of the typical norm can travel down the Honey Island Swamp with Cajun Encounters.
 Guests are able to experience the beauty of one of the most untarnished ecosystems in America first-hand, and if that is not enough, there are plenty of educational opportunities to learn about the plants and animals that inhabit it.
 Guests are guaranteed the best educational experience possible with trained experts as their guides.
 Cajun Encounters is working hard to ensure not only the satisfaction but also the safety of its visitors by implementing proper COVID-19 protocol.